What is Calcium Chloride (CaCl2)?

 - In laboratories, the drying tubes are usually packed with calcium chloride.

 This compound is irritating and needs to be handled with gloves.
-It is relatively safe to handle, but if ingested, it reacts exothermically with water and can cause burning of the mouth or esophagus.
+It is relatively safe to handle, but if ingested, it reacts exothermically with water and can cause burning of the mouth or oesophagus.

 To explore more about the structure, physical and chemical properties of CaCl2 from the experts register to BYJU’S now!